Electric Loco Shed, Kalyan

 Electric Loco Shed, Kalyan is an electric engine shed located in Kalyan in the Indian state of Maharashtra.
 Located north-east of Kalyan Junction railway station, it falls under the Mumbai CR railway division.

 History

 Electric Loco Shed Kalyan has the distinction of being the prime mover of Mumbai Division of central railway for the last 93 years.
 The shed was established on 28 November 1928 under Great Indian Peninsula Railway & is the first Electric Loco Shed in India.
-Kalyan Loco Shed is the only shed in India to hold widest variety of locos.
+Kalyan Electric Loco Shed is the latest electric loco shed on Central Railway to house the pure AC electric locomotives due to the shed being under 1500 V DC catenary.
+It is also the only shed in India to hold widest variety of locos.
 Currently shed handles 225 locos includes 50 Nos. of WCAM-3, 20 Nos. of WCAM-2, 12 Nos. of WCAG-1, 55 Nos. of WAG-7, 2 Nos. of WCM-6, 69 Nos. of WAG-9, 78 Nos. of WAP-7 respectively.
 It formerly held the WCG-2 DC electric locomotives.

 Activities

 Apart from regular Preventive Maintenance Schedule i.e. IA, IB, IC, TOH & IOH, Kalyan Loco Shed is also carrying out the following activities.